camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 * `org.camunda.bpm.engine.cdi.CdiJtaProcessEngineConfiguration` for additional CDI expression resolution support.

 The process engine requires access to an implementation of `javax.transaction.TransactionManager` or `jakarta.transaction.TransactionManager` respectively.
-Not all application servers provide such an implementation.
 To achieve JTA transaction integration on these containers, users should use the Spring Framework Abstraction and configure the process engine using the
 [SpringProcessEngineConfiguration]({{< ref "/user-guide/spring-framework-integration/_index.md">}}).